Imre Kertész: Controversy

-Kertész was a controversial figure within Hungary, especially since being Hungary's first, and only, Nobel Laureate in Literature, he still lived in Germany.
+Kertész was a controversial figure within Hungary, especially since he continued living in Germany as Hungary's first Nobel Laureate in Literature.
 This tension was exacerbated by a 2009 interview with Die Welt, in which Kertész vowed himself a "Berliner" and called Budapest "completely balkanized".
-Many Hungarian newspapers reacted negatively to this statement, claiming it to be hypocritical.
+Many Hungarian newspapers reacted negatively to what they called a hypocritical statement.
 Other critics viewed the Budapest comment ironically, saying it represented "a grudge policy that is painfully and unmistakably, characteristically Hungarian".
-Kertész later clarified in a Duna TV interview that he had intended his comment to be "constructive", and called Hungary "his homeland".
+In a Duna TV interview Kertész later clarified that he had intended his comment to be "constructive": Hungary was still "his homeland".

 Also controversial was Kertész's criticism of Steven Spielberg's depiction of the Holocaust in the 1993 film Schindler's List as "kitsch", saying: "I regard as kitsch any representation of the Holocaust that is incapable of understanding or unwilling to understand the organic connection between our own deformed mode of life (whether in the private sphere or on the level of 'civilization' as such) and the very possibility of the Holocaust."

 In November 2014, Kertész was the subject of an interview with The New York Times.
 Kertész claimed the reporter was expecting him to question Hungary's democratic values and was shocked to hear Kertész say that "the situation in Hungary is nice, I'm having a great time".
 According to Kertész, "he didn't like my answer.
 His purpose must have been to make me call Hungary a dictatorship which it isn't.
 In the end, the interview was never published."